- Posted by Konrad Buczynski

-There are also many more risk/governance issues and recommendations that could be identified and made during an assessment process, but these tend to factor among the recurring themes.
-We therefore hope that this article can be of use, both to those who manage programs and others who provide advice to them in the process.
+There are also many more security risk/governance issues and recommendations that could be identified and made during a risk assessment process, but these tend to factor among the recurring themes.
+We therefore hope that this article can be of use, both to those who manage security programs and others who provide advice to them in the process.

 Register to be updated as further articles of this type are added.